-The recommendations of the Dietary Guidelines for Americans are devised help Americans make healthy food choices for long-term health.
+The recommendations of the Dietary Guidelines for Americans are devised to help Americans make healthy food choices for long-term health.
 But what about the long-term health of the planet that produces these foods?

 Every five years, the U.S. Department of Health and Human Services and Department of Agriculture publish the evidence-based Dietary Guidelines for Americans (DGA) to inform national food, nutrition, and health policies and programs.
 Federal and state programs aimed at children, infants, women, and older adults all draw on the Dietary Guidelines to help guide individuals toward food choices that will maintain or improve their health and reduce the risk of chronic disease.